rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 # The Non-Functionals Strike back
 > In this exercise we explore the non-functional side of testing.

 ![death-star-vent](../images/exercise5/death-star-vent.jpeg)

+## Exercise Intro
+Non functional testing provides valuable insights into code quality and application performance.
+Often overlooked but usually one of the most essential types of testing, non functional testing types can include, but are not limited to
+- Performance Testing
+- Security testing
+- Static Code analysis
+- Vulnerability scanning

+There are many tools out there for supporting these testing types but often they are left to the end of a delivery.
+Many traditional projects will leave Performance testing or security sign off to a few weeks before Go Live.
+This raises the question of what do we do if things do not pass these tests?
+Do we hold off the Go Live or accept the risk.
+In most cases we can learn earlier if things will be show stoppers and more importantly we can automate them.

+For example; imagine a developer called `Sam` has checked in some poor performing function into an API that spikes it's response time.
+Let's call this `Sam Code`.
+This `Sam Code` may not be caught by our Unit Tests but could have very big impact on application usability.
+Before building code on top this and it becoming more of an issue at the end of a project; we could code and capture metrics around API response time and track these over time and hopefully spot regressions earlier.

+Another one of the age old questions is "How do we know we're testing enough?".
+Well the simple answer is you can never do enough testing!
+But how do we know we are testing the right things?
+Code coverage metrics can be run on our application while running the tests.
+They can identify what files are tested and a line by line of how many times a test executes against a block of code.
+Reporting these metrics in our pipeline gives a greater handle on the quality of our testing.

+Static code analyis can provide great insights into the quality of the code we've written.
+By analysing code without executing it bugs and common gotchas can be identified.
+Code complexity can be assessed using tooling such as SonarQube.
+Linting of code is a useful thing for non compiled languages such as JavaScript to execute in a build.

+Integrating these tools into the developer workflow can greatly improve quality and readability of code.
+Putting them in the pipeline ensures they are executed - removing the _"It works on my machine"_ view some may take.

+#### Why run non functional tests?
+- Early identify common code gotchas and pitfalls
+- Tighten our feedback loop by executing non functional tests earlier in a project lifecycle
+- Improve Code readability with agreeing a coding standard and then codifying it.
+- Improve trust in the code quality and bring together security teams with dev teams earlier
+- They can be automated; so why not run them as part of a build!

 _____

 ## Learning Outcomes